The School of Surveying supports a number of postgraduate degree programmes, all of which are listed below.

 The School offers a Master of Science degree, a Master of Applied Science in GIS degree and a Master of Surveying degree, entry to the latter being restricted to those students who have a four year undergraduate Surveying degree (or its equivalent).
 The MSurv is generally a two year programme open to those candidates who have obtained a degree in Surveying.
 The papers taken in Year One of the programme are identical to those taken by PGDipSci students with progression to the second (thesis) year being normally restricted to those students who obtain a B+ average (or better) in Year 1.
 A student who obtains a BSurv with distinction, a BSurv (Hons) 1st class, or equivalent qualification, may be admitted directly to the thesis year of the degree.

-The Master of Applied Science in Geographical Information Systems (GIS) is a new coursework masters' degree commencing in 2014.
+The Master of Applied Science in Geographical Information Systems (GIS) is a coursework masters' degree.
 The primary focus of the MAppSc GIS is to give you the geospatial and analytical skills required to conduct socially and physically relevant research and be part of the key growth industries of the 21st Century, with application to business, government and the built and natural environment.
 When you learn to think and work in four dimensions, you become part of the solution to problems that span many orders of magnitude, from your home town to the world.

 Key information about the degree: